rohydro93/SoIT_ChatBot_BrownTeam/README.md

 That's it!
 You should now have the Node.js app running and serving EJS pages.
 If you encounter any issues, feel free to request installation assistance.

-## User Guide
+## User Guide (Credits to Blue Team)

 Interacting with IvyBot could not be simpler and is based on typical conversational English.
-Upon project approval, steps can be taken to extend its language capabilities to serve a fully diverse audience.

 Instructions for using IvyBot:

 -   **Open Your Web Browser:**